-Food grade Paraffin is different from that used for candles.
+Food grade paraffin is different from that used for candles.

-Some ways in which it is used:
+Some specific ways in which paraffin wax is used:

 - Paraffin gum is usually flavoured and coloured, and sold as the big red lips or black mustaches that you wear and then chew on later.
 It can also be sold clear, to make the wax tube candy filled with sweet flavoured liquid;

-- The wax on waxed paper is Paraffin;
+- The wax on waxed paper is paraffin;

 - Paraffin is used as a coating on sausage casings for aged, cured sausage;

-- Older candy recipes had you add some Paraffin wax to the melted chocolate, to give it a firm sheen when it cools.
+- Older candy recipes had you add some paraffin wax to the melted chocolate, to give it a firm sheen when it cools.
 You melted the chocolate and the wax separately, then mixed them together.
 Paraffin could be melted directly with chocolate chips.